poonithg/terraform-azurerm-vnet/README.md

 # Azure Virtual Network Terraform Module

 ### Overview
-This terraform module provisions a fully functional Azure Virtual Network (VNet) with a list of private and public subnets, including the network gateway for the private subnets. <br\>
+This terraform module provisions a fully functional Azure Virtual Network (VNet) with a list of private and public subnets, including the network gateway for the private subnets. <br />
 This module is designed to simplify the creation of virtual networks within Azure, allowing users to configure a scalable, secure and easily maintainable networking environment for their cloud resources.

 I![azurerm_vnet](https://github.com/user-attachments/assets/2acc1222-0b2b-4fa5-b48e-6a30ba05d69d)